MCP Integration

 Set up your MCP connection

-In the Design System section, click Sync to MCP.
+In the Design System section, click Sync to this site.
 This sends your framework, colors, and spacing to the MCP server.
 You need to click this button every time you change your Design System.

 Now choose your AI client and follow the setup instructions below.